kingflamez/laravelrave/README.md

 </p>

 <p align="center">Events Directory with different event handler classes implementing the RaveEventHandlerInterface</p>

+>You can perform actions easily when the transaction initializes, after a successful transaction, after a failed transaction, when the transaction is being requeried, when the transaction is canceled by the user, when the requery timesout (you can setup a queue system), when there is a requery error.

 >Copy and paste the methods and replace with your actions for each event